rjspencer/docs/theming.md

 You can set the sbnav position with the {SBNav} variable.
 Place it anywhere in your theme and SB Nav will be placed in the specified corner.

 position
-:	which corner to be placed in. accepts to words in any order, separated by a space. top, bottom, left, right
+:	which corner to be placed in. accepts two words in any order, separated by a space. top, bottom, left, right

 ## SB Nav color scheme
 When submitting a theme, you can select a default color scheme that you feel best matches and fits in.
 Users have the option to override this in their account's theme management section.